 Since 1931, Berkeley College has been focused on preparing students for success in a constantly changing professional world.
-To remain at the forefront of career-focused education, Berkeley has expanded with new locations, technologies, and programs.
+To remain at the forefront of career-focused education, Berkeley College has expanded with new technologies and programs.
 The addition of graduate degree programs has been a natural evolution of the College's traditions of excellence and its student-centered philosophy.

-The Master of Business Administration (MBA) degree in Management program in the

-Berkeley College Larry L. Luing School of Business® and the Master of Science in Nursing (MSN) program in the School of Health Studies offer opportunities for motivated students to earn an advanced degree focused on their career goals.
-Professors in the graduate programs are carefully selected for their excellent academic credentials and their professional experience.
+The Master of Business Administration (MBA) degree in Management program in the Berkeley College Larry L. Luing School of Business® and the Master of Science in Nursing (MSN) program in the School of Health Studies offer opportunities for motivated students to earn an advanced degree focused on their career goals.
+Professors in the graduate programs are carefully selected for their excellent academic credentials and their real-world experience.
 While accommodating the busy schedules of working professionals, these programs offer intensive instruction as well as the ability to choose a concentration in a specialized area of study.

-It's a different world than we used to know.
-And Berkeley is a different kind of college that is preparing the next generation to lead it.
+It is a different world than we used to know, and Berkeley College is a different kind of institution that prepares the next generation to lead the world.
 We invite you to take a closer look.
-We're confident you'll find a unique experience that's committed to providing the resources and opportunities to help you to be successful.
+We are confident you will find a unique experience committed to providing the resources and opportunities to help you to be successful.